Commercial Fabric Softeners are the Problem (Here is the Solution)

-In the laundry room, most of us are prone to overkill.
+When it comes to doing laundry, most of us are prone to overkill.
 We want beautifully clean, brilliantly white, soft, and fluffy laundry results.
 And we don’t measure.
-We pour stuff out of jugs, straight into the washer, often adding a second big glug just to make sure.
+We pour stuff straight into the washer, often adding a second big glug just to make sure.

 We use liquid fabric softener by the gallon and dryer sheets by the hundreds because there’s no such thing as too soft when it comes to towels and sheets.
 And when things come out looking gray, and feeling stiff and crunchy, what do we do?
 More detergent, more softener—even more dryer sheets!